top of page

 We understand that every child is eager to discover what awaits them in this competition!

-The "Tech Titan Trophy Night 2024" is an esteemed awarding ceremony meticulously organized by the "Kids for Kids Toronto Coding Club."
-It is scheduled to take place on Monday, August 12th, 2024, at the Chinese Cultural Centre - PC Ho Theatre, commencing from 4:00 pm until 10:00 pm.
+The "Tech Titan Trophy Night 2025" is an esteemed awarding ceremony meticulously organized by the "Kids for Kids Toronto Coding Club."
+It is scheduled to take place on Saturday, October 18th, 2025,

 Award Winner